kennethrioja/secondbrain/courses/cpp.md

 	- Quand on veut allouer memoire : utilise new
 	- On ne peut pas passer en parametre dans un new Array[n], pour passer de parametres il faut le faire manuellement.

+- Allocate on stack or heap ?
+	- Automatic variables are automatically destroyed when going out of context
+	- Variables allocated on the stack are automatic variables
+	- Members are automatic variables whose destructors get called when its owner is destroyed
+	- Variables/Members that you have to call delete on, are not automatic variables and are on the heap

 - References :
 	- Une reference est un pointeur qui est constant, toujours dereference (on dereference quand on met l'etoile devant le pointeur) et jamais nul
 	- Quand reference on SAIT qu'elle pointe sur quelque chose !